 Seating: Outside on the pavement, ground floor, more bar space upstairs for theatre production intervals

-Toilets: You can find toilets on the ground floor towards the back
+Toilets: You can find restrooms on the ground floor towards the back

 Reservations: No, but be mindful it will be busy just before performances and during the intervals when a show is on